Adriankhl/openmw_easy_script/README.md

 # Usage

-Warning: please backup your mod files before running this script.
-It won't create backup file automatically at the moment.
+First, make sure that you do not have `'` in the folder path of all of your mods.
+Please backup your mod files before running this script.

-* Run `./openmw_easy.sh -r -f your/mods/directory` to rename the normal maps under all the subdirectory of `your/mods/directory` to `_n.dds`.
+* Run `./openmw_easy.sh -r -f your/mods/directory` to rename and copy the normal maps under all the subdirectory of `your/mods/directory` to `_n.dds`.

 * Run `./openmw_easy.sh -c -f your/mods/directory` to clean the shiny `nif` under all the subdirectory of `your/mods/directory`, it is an automated process mentioned in [this document](https://openmw.readthedocs.io/en/openmw-0.41.0/openmw-mods/convert_bump_mapped_mods.html).
 Warning: please only run this on the mods you think it has shiny meshes, not all the mods with texture effect cause the shiny problem.